 #14 Updated by Christian Wibbing over 3 years ago

 When I access the backend module the cookie is set in phpmyadmin/Vendor/phpMyAdmin-220.127.116.11-all-languages/index.php with an additional path:

 I think the configuration from stock phpMyAdmin (session.inc.php) overwrites the path.
 After the first time it works, you have two cookies but with the same data.
 Only after your Typo3 session times out and you log in again without closing the browser window (which would delete all session cookies) I have problems.
 The config.inc.php in phpMyAdmin sees the old cookie, and not the one recently set from BeModule/index.php.

 Also I noticed that Chrome Developer Tools do not show the cookie with the wrong path in "Resources" (iframe issue?), so the see the second cookie you have to use the network tab.

-#15 Updated by Matthias Philipp about 3 years ago
+#15 Updated by Matthias Philipp over 3 years ago

 I think this gets in the right direction Christian.

 I can confirm that I had this problem after a T3 session timeout and without closing the browser.
 After closing the browser and a new login session it worked.
 Just loging out and in again using the same browser window did not help.